 The franchise would then go through two rebuilding seasons under Amber Stocks, during which time the organization dealt Delle Donne to the Washington Mystics.
 The team would use the acquired draft picks to select players like Diamond DeShields and Gabby Williams.

-In Wade’s lone non-pandemic season, the Sky won 20 games and would have reached the WNBA semifinals if not for a last-second half-court buzzer-beater shot by Las Vegas Aces forward Dearica Hamby.
-The core of that roster remains intact for 2021, including all three 2019 All-Stars in Allie Quigley, her wife Vandersloot, and DeShields.
+In 2020, the Sky won 20 games and would have reached the WNBA semifinals if not for a last-second half-court buzzer-beater shot by Las Vegas Aces forward Dearica Hamby.

 No. The law in IL allows for retail sportsbooks inside stadiums but the capacity at WinTrust Arena is not large enough to qualify.
 That doesn’t mean the Sky can’t partner with a sportsbook for promotional purposes at the games, however.

 A few players have to be part of that conversation.
-They include Elena Delle Donne, Candace Dupree and Sylvia Fowles, all of whom are playing for other teams.
-Among current roster members, Courtney Vandersloot and Allie Quigley have worked their ways into the debate.
-It’s all subjective, so have fun with the debate.
+They include Elena Delle Donne, Candace Dupree, Sylvia Fowles, Courtney Vandersloot and Allie Quigley.